Special Privileges Mean Special Equipment

-Now that we’ve got that out of the way, let’s go over some of the best goalkeeper gloves available for whatever level you’re looking to play at.
+Now that we’ve got that out of the way let’s review some of the best goalkeeper gloves available for goalkeeper training and game situations for whatever level you want to play at.

 Our Favorite Goalkeeper Gloves

 The adidas Predator Pro is our editor’s choice not only because it has the latest sports technology and features, but really it’s because it is by far the coolest.
 The 3D-printed DEMONSKIN backhand and sleeves feel like putting on a whole new attitude.

 We also love the separated fingers and palms, you definitely will feel the flexibility and difference when you put them on rather than the traditional one-piece palm.
 It feels much more true to your hand than other designs.
 The half-negative cut also provides an incredibly snug fit, unlike any other pair of gloves we’ve worn or tested.
 The Soft Grip Pro will make sure you don’t butter-finger any balls.
 Italian keeper Gianluigi Donnarumma prefers this model which substitutes the wrist strap support for a long sleeve.

 - Flexible Palm